dritchie/quicksand/index.md

 	end)

+	local infer = qs.infer(p2, qs.MAP, qs.MCMC(qs.TraceMHKernel(), {numsamps=50000, verbose=true}))
+	local terra run()
+		var mixparams, means = infer()
+		S.printf("mixparams:  %g  %g  %g\n", mixparams[0], mixparams[1], mixparams[2])
+		S.printf("means:  %g  %g  %g\n", means[0], means[1], means[2])
+	end
+	run()

 Here, the program `p2` draws mixture parameters and mixture component means from Dirichlet and Gaussian priors, respectively.
-For each data point, it then selects which mixture component the data point was drawn from (a latent variable), and then accounts for the probability of drawing that data point from that mixture component (here, all components have a constant standard deviation of 1).
+For each data point, it then selects which mixture component the data point was drawn from (a latent variable), and then accounts for the probability of drawing that data point from that mixture component.

-Probabilistic programs can naturally represent distributions with a variable number of random variables.
-Here, we'll show how to use this ability to perform model selection by inferring the number of components in our mixture model:

-	local qs = terralib.require("qs")
-	local S = terralib.require("qs.lib.std")

-	local p3 = qs.program(function()

-		local data = global(S.Vector(qs.real))

-		-- Initialize data vector...

-		return terra()
-			var nums = array(2, 3, 4, 5)
-			var n = nums[qs.multinomial(0.25, 0.25, 0.25, 0.25)]
-			var mixprior  = [S.Vector(qs.real)].salloc():init()
-			var means = [S.Vector(qs.real)].salloc():init()
-			for i=0,n do
-				mixprior:insert(1.0)
-				means:insert(qs.gaussian(0.0, 1.0))
-			end
-			var mixparams = qs.dirichlet(mixprior)
-			for d in data do
-				var which = qs.multinomial(mixparams)
-				qs.gaussian.observe(d, means[which], 1.0)
-			end
-			return n
-		end

-	end)
+If you run this code, you should see output like the following:

+	 Iteration 50000/50000
+	Acceptance Ratio: 23603/50000 (47.206%)
+	Time: 0.753325
+	mixparams:  0.123469  0.348266  0.528265
+	means:  5.21575  -0.0444654  -5.95487

+That's not a bad guess, computer.
+Not bad at all.

-In the rest of this document, we'll describe the components that go into building these programs, as well as the procedures available for performing inference on them.
+In the rest of this document, we'll describe the parts that go into building these programs, as well as the procedures available for performing inference on them.

 # Real Numbers